juriejan/yai-kandu-manual/content.md

 <div class="pagebreak"></div>

-## 3. Using Kandu app Menu to Navigate form data entry
+## 3. Using the menu to Navigate form data entry

 ### 3.1 Start from map view (seen in 2.6) and tap menu-icon top left of screen
 ![screenshot](./images/map.jpg)